 The graduating students of our department have pursued a variety of careers, and have excelled in their chosen field, whether it is teaching and research, management, law or the civil services, to name a few.
-Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISC (Chennai), Oxford, Cambridge and the London School of Economics.
+Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISc.
+(Bangalore), Oxford, Cambridge and the London School of Economics.
 A popular option is an MA in Economics, which is extremely mathematical, giving our students a distinct advantage over Economics graduates.
-Finance, Risk

-Management, Actuarial Sciences, Linear Programming are other post graduate options leading to decent career opportunities.
+Finance, Risk Management, Actuarial Sciences, Linear Programming are other post-graduate options leading to decent career opportunities.

 Within the time constraint, our teachers try to foster the joy of learning while maintaining the integrity of the discipline.
-Teachers are more than willing to give extra time to students who are keen to explore further and to those who may have got left behind for various reasons.
-Each first year student is assigned a senior as mentor to help in adjusting to the course, the college, and to the larger extracurricular experience that is essential for holistic education.
-This year, the challenge will be all the more because of the introduction of the FYUP, many details of which are still unfolding.
+Professors are more than willing to give extra time to students who are keen to enquire further and to those who may have got left behind for whatever reasons.
+Each first year student is assigned a senior as mentor to help in adjusting to the course, the college, and to the larger extra-curricular experience that is essential for holistic education.

-The Mathematics Society is active in organizing talks and discussions, an outstation trip, as well as a two-day mathematics festival called Integration.
-Above all, our department values the forging of human relationships through shared academic endeavour, and strives hard to ensure that the overall college experience is a happy one for all our students.
+The Mathematics Society organizes talks and discussions, an outstation trip, as well as a two-day mathematics festival called Integration.
+Above all, our department values the forging of human relationships through shared academic endeavor and strives hard to ensure that the overall college experience is a happy one for all our students.

-B. Sc.
-Physics
+5.3 B.Sc.
+PHYSICS

-In the four-year undergraduate programme (FYUP) that will be introduced in Delhi University from July 2013 Physics will be offered both as a primary discipline (DC1) and as a secondary discipline (DC2).
+At St Stephen's College, as part of the four-year undergraduate programme (FYUP) introduced in Delhi University in July 2013, physics is offered as a primary discipline (DC1), a secondary discipline (DC II), and as applied courses (ACs).

-The DC1 track - which will effectively replace the three-year BSc (Hons) Physics - will provide a strong enough foundation in Physics for Honours graduates of the FYUP (i.e. those who leave after four years) to join a post-graduate programme in Physics directly.
-Mathematical Physics, traditionally the strength of Physics Honours, will continue to remain strong in the new programme, and will be buttressed by applied courses (ACs) in computational methods.
-Classical mechanics, electromagnetic theory, thermodynamics, optics, quantum mechanics, statistical mechanics, solid-state physics, and electronics will be taught at a level comparable to that in good undergraduate programmes throughout the world.
-There will continue to be a lot of lab time.
-In addition, in semesters 7 and 8, there will be opportunities for students to engage in research as part of their curriculum.
+The DCI track - which replaces the three-year BSc (Hons) - provides a strong foundation in physics.
+Mathematical physics, traditionally the strength of Physics Honours, remains strong in the new programme.
+Classical mechanics, electromagnetic theory, thermodynamics, optics, quantum mechanics, statistical mechanics, solid-state physics, and electronics are taught at a level comparable to that in good undergraduate programmes throughout the world.
+There continues to be a lot of lab time.
+In addition, there are opportunities in semesters 7 and 8 for students to engage in research.
+In other words, those who choose physics as DCI are trained for careers in physics teaching and research.